bpresles/Alyra_Developpeur_Blockchain_Project_2/README.md

   Voting
     Voters registration
       addVoter
-        ✓ Require - Should not allow adding voter if not owner ✓ Require - Should not allow registering existing voter ✓ Require - Should not allow registering voter if workflow status is not RegisteringVoters ✓ Event - Should allow adding not registered voter by owner Proposals
+        ✔ Require - Should not allow adding voter if not owner (47ms) ✔ Require - Should not allow registering existing voter (52ms) ✔ Require - Should not allow registering voter if workflow status is not RegisteringVoters (41ms) ✔ Event - Should allow adding not registered voter by owner Proposals
       getOneProposal
-        ✓ Require - Should not allow to get one proposal information when caller is not voter ✓ getVoter - Should return the proposal information when called by a voter addProposal/getOneProposal
+        ✔ Require - Should not allow to get one proposal information when caller is not voter ✔ getVoter - Should return the proposal information when called by a voter (73ms) addProposal/getOneProposal
-        ✓ Require - addProposal - Should not allow to add proposal to not registered voters ✓ Require - addProposal - Should not allow adding proposal if workflow status is not ProposalsRegistrationStarted ✓ Require - addProposal - Should not allow empty proposal ✓ Event - addProposal - Should emit ProposalRegistered on successful proposal ✓ addProposal - Should add proposal when the caller is a registered voter ✓ getOneProposal - Should revert on overflow argument value Workflow startProposalsRegistering/endProposalsRegistering
+        ✔ Require - addProposal - Should not allow to add proposal to not registered voters ✔ Require - addProposal - Should not allow adding proposal if workflow status is not ProposalsRegistrationStarted (39ms)
+        ✔ Require - addProposal - Should not allow empty proposal (62ms)
+        ✔ Event - addProposal - Should emit ProposalRegistered on successful proposal (56ms)
+        ✔ addProposal - Should add proposal when the caller is a registered voter (58ms) ✔ getOneProposal - Should revert on overflow argument value Workflow startProposalsRegistering/endProposalsRegistering
-        ✓ Require - startProposalsRegistering - Should revert when called from not owner ✓ Require - startProposalsRegistering - Should emit WorkflowStatusChange with status 1
+        ✔ Require - startProposalsRegistering - Should revert when called from not owner ✔ Require - startProposalsRegistering - Should emit WorkflowStatusChange with status 1
-        ✓ Require - startProposalsRegistering - Should not allow starting proposal registering when not in correct state ✓ Require - endProposalsRegistering - Should revert when called from not owner ✓ Require - endProposalsRegistering - Should not allow ending proposal registering when not started yet ✓ Event - endProposalsRegistering - Should emit WorkflowStatusChange with status change from 1 to 2 Votes
+        ✔ Require - startProposalsRegistering - Should not allow starting proposal registering when not in correct state ✔ Require - endProposalsRegistering - Should revert when called from not owner ✔ Require - endProposalsRegistering - Should not allow ending proposal registering when not started yet ✔ Event - endProposalsRegistering - Should emit WorkflowStatusChange with status change from 1 to 2 Votes
       getVoter
-        ✓ Require - Should not allow to get voter information when caller is not voter ✓ getVoter - Should return the voter information when called by a voter setVote
+        ✔ Require - Should not allow to get voter information when caller is not voter ✔ getVoter - Should return the voter information when called by a voter setVote
-        ✓ Require - Should not allow to vote when caller is not voter ✓ Require - Should not allow to vote voting session has not started ✓ Require - Should not allow to vote twice
-        ✓ Require - Should not allow vote on nonexisting proposal ✓ Vote & Event - Should a registered voter to vote once and emit Voted event Workflow startVotingSession/endVotingSession
+        ✔ Require - Should not allow to vote when caller is not voter ✔ Require - Should not allow to vote voting session has not started (71ms) ✔ Require - Should not allow to vote twice (120ms) ✔ Require - Should not allow vote on nonexisting proposal (92ms) ✔ Arguments - Should revert on overflow argument value ✔ Vote & Event - Should a registered voter to vote once and emit Voted event (101ms) Workflow startVotingSession/endVotingSession
-        ✓ Require - startVotingSession - Should revert when called from not owner ✓ Require - startVotingSession - Should emit WorkflowStatusChange with status from 2 to 3
+        ✔ Require - startVotingSession - Should revert when called from not owner ✔ Require - startVotingSession - Should emit WorkflowStatusChange with status from 2 to 3 (53ms)
-        ✓ Require - startVotingSession - Should not allow ending proposal registering when not started yet ✓ Require - endVotingSession - Should revert when called from not owner ✓ Require - endVotingSession - Should not allow ending proposal registering when not started yet ✓ Event - endVotingSession - Should emit WorkflowStatusChange with status from 3 to 4 Tally votes
+        ✔ Require - startVotingSession - Should not allow ending proposal registering when not started yet ✔ Require - endVotingSession - Should revert when called from not owner ✔ Require - endVotingSession - Should not allow ending proposal registering when not started yet ✔ Event - endVotingSession - Should emit WorkflowStatusChange with status from 3 to 4 (72ms) Tally votes
-      ✓ Require - Should not allow to tallyVote when caller is not owner ✓ Require - Should not allow to tally vote when voting session is not ended ✓ Event - Tally - winningProposalID should stay at default value 0 when there are no votes and emit tally event ✓ Event - Tally - winningProposalID should be set to winning proposal
+      ✔ Require - Should not allow to tallyVote when caller is not owner ✔ Require - Should not allow to tally vote when voting session is not ended (70ms) ✔ Event - Tally - winningProposalID should stay at default value 0 when there are no votes and sill emit VotesTallied status change event (99ms)
+      ✔ Event - Tally - winningProposalID should be set to winning proposal and emit VotesTallied status change event (272ms)

-  35 passing (3s)
+  36 passing (3s)
 ```

 <a href="gas-consumption"></a>